-Here are some Girls Name Songs Stories previously posted on the home page as "Featured Songs".
-We hope you find these stories interesting and add to your appreciation of some of the over 2,000 songs with a girl's name in the title or lyrics.
+Previously posted on the home page as "Featured Songs", we hope you enjoy these song reviews and stories about some of the songs on our list of over 2,200 songs with female names in the title or lyrics.

 Check out the top 50 baby girl names on our home page, with links to related songs.
 Also our list of best love songs with a girl's or woman's name in the title, our top 40 love songs!
 Feedback and suggestions appreciated.

 Featured Song Story *Autumn is a song written by (Phil) P.F.Sloan and Steve Barri and first released by Gary Lewis & The Playboys in May, 1966.